sante-link/secure_archive/README.md

 # SecureArchive

-TODO: Write a gem description
+Need to backup a tree of files but can't trust the storage?

+This gem provides a `gpg-archiver` command that can be used to build and maintain an encrypted copy of a directory tree using [GnuPG](https://www.gnupg.org/).
+The encrypted directory can be backed-up to untrusted storage using your regular backup solution.

 ## Installation

-Add this line to your application's Gemfile:
+If you plan to build an application embedding SecureArchive, add this line to your application's Gemfile:

 ```ruby
 gem 'secure_archive'